rxtender/user-manual/docs/get_started.md

 Let's consider the following situation: Your team develops a product that is composed of two services, using different programming languages (javascript and python).
 You use Reactive Streams in both components and you need to communicate between them.
-This is exaclty where RxTender can help you: Generate reactive streams bindings between your services.
+This is exactly where RxTender can help you: Generate reactive streams bindings between your services.

 Your user story is the following one: